Marketing - Page 3

 Protect Yourself

-Marketing doesn’t count for much if you fail to safeguard your customers’ financial information (as well as your own).
+The Marketing Department doesn’t count for much if you fail to safeguard your customers’ financial information (as well as your own).
 So make sure you’re implementing tough measures to protect your business – and your customers – against cyberattacks.
 With new strains of malware and viruses popping up constantly, routinely updated patches are a must if you want to safeguard financial information from hackers, as well as facilitate data recovery.

-Create a Marketing Budget
+Create a Marketing Budget – Marketing Department

 Before investing in any marketing strategy, you should create a Marketing Budget.
 The campaign should be considered for how many people it will reach, how often it will appear, and how long.
 If you’re launching a new product, a marketing budget will help you stay within your means.